<>

 Marking Up Text

-Formatting text is similar to Markdown or Textile.
+You can use inline markups similar to Markdown or Textile.

 Here's how to *bold*, _italicize_, or denote `code`.